kee5625/Trainer-Diagnostic-Interface/README.md

 ### 🧰 BLE Service Layer
 Located in `components/bluetooth/`:
 - **`core.js`**
-  General-purpose BLE utilities: `connectBle`, `disconnectBle`, `setNotifyCallback`, `readAlias`, `subscribeAll`, `requestDTC`, `writeCommand`.
+  General-purpose BLE utilities: `connectBle`, `disconnectBle`, `setNotifyCallback`, `writeCommand`.
 - **`powerSeat.js` and `wiperWasher.js`**
   Abstraction for trainer-specific BLE command wrappers.
   If each trainer needs different command sequences or response formats, these modules encapsulate trainer logic.
+  Individual ble functions are defined inside the trainer .js files.
   If all trainers share the same BLE protocol, you can call `core.js` directly from components.

 ---